runtimeverification/evm-semantics/data.md

 ```

 The corresponding `<op>Word` operations automatically perform the correct modulus for EVM words.
+Operands are assumed to be within the range of a 256 bit EVM word.
 ```k
     syntax Int ::= Int "+Word" Int [function]
                  | Int "*Word" Int [function]